 Therefore, even though the victim is deceased, surviving family members may still recover the decedent’s damages from the liable party.

-What Is the New Mexico Wrongful Death Act?
+What Is the New Mexico Wrongful Death Statute?

-New Mexico Statutes Annotated § 41-2-3 defines the Wrongful Death Act and identifies the distribution order for the decedent’s survivors in a wrongful death lawsuit.
+Statutes Annotated § 41-2-3 defines the New Mexico Wrongful Death Statute and identifies the distribution order for the decedent’s survivors in a wrongful death lawsuit.